All About Bichon Frise Dogs

 Bichon Frise with show cut

-The show cut is absolutely beautiful and you do this entirely with scissors–no clippers allowed here!
+Done entirely with scissors, the show cut is absolutely beautiful -no clippers allowed here!

 Because the hair is much longer for the show cut than for the puppy cut, you will need to brush and comb daily, to eliminate tangles and matting.

-A return trip to a professional groomer is recommended every month to maintain the Bichon show cut.
+Most Bichon Frise owners take their dogs to a professional groomer monthly to maintain the Bichon show cut.

 Or, better yet, learn to take care of your Bichon Frise’s daily grooming at home!